akullpp/awesome-java/README.md

 * [GraphStream](http://graphstream-project.org/) - Library for modeling and analysis of dynamic graphs.
 * [JGraphT](https://github.com/jgrapht/jgrapht) - Graph library that provides mathematical graph-theory objects and algorithms.
 * [JGraphX](https://github.com/jgraph/jgraphx) - Library for visualisation (mainly Swing) and interaction with node-edge graphs.
-* [JScience](http://jscience.org/) - Provides a set of classes to work with scientific measurements and units.

 ## Search